 Some of the collections covered provide unique insights into particular periods of British history, for example the Thomason Collection of Civil War Tracts held by the British Library, and the George Clarke Print Collection at Worcester College, Oxford University.

-The extension of coverage beyond Britain and Ireland, and the inclusion of false London imprints, also enhances the value of the ESTC as a resource.
+The extension of coverage beyond Britain and Ireland, and the inclusion of false imprints, also enhances the value of the ESTC as a resource.
 The database includes Portuguese printing from India, German printing from North America, Gaelic printing from Scotland, and French printing from both France and the Netherlands.